-Last year a Category 5 hit our property.
+Two years ago a Category 5 hit our property.
 Thankfully, we weren’t super close to the eye of the storm, so we didn’t get the worst of it.

 It was pretty devastating here though.

 It was bad enough for us to evacuate.
 There were hundreds of trees down all over the roads.
-Most roads were closed the for 4 or 5 days after the storm hit.
+Most roads were closed for 4 or 5 days after the storm hit.